rubenhortas/c_sharp_examples/README.md

 - Don't create formatted blocks of asterisks around comments
 - Ensure all public members have the necessary XML comments providing appropriate descriptions about their behavior

 ## Sources
 * [Microsoft Docs: C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)
 * [Microsoft Docs: Names of classes, structs and interfaces](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-classes-structs-and-interfaces)

+# Support
+If you find these examples useful you can star this repo.